 They can act, and pretend that they feel sympathy, that they care about (people or pets, things) but they don’t.
 Those feelings are superficial– learned behavior to get whatever they want.
-It can range from attention (Narcs need constant attention because they are perpetually bored), status, money, sex, objects, company you name it.
+It can range from attention (Narcs need constant attention because they are perpetually bored), to status, money, sex, objects, company you name it.
 They will do, say and go as far as they have to, to accomplish their ultimate goal; take what they need, while they need it.
 Then do as much damage as possible, and either discard the victim or stay– if it is a great source of supply.

 Narcopaths will damage e v e r y single person that crosses their path.
 One way or another, they will inflict pain, hurt, chaos, and often severe damage.
 Be it financial, emotional, or even physical.

 Narcopaths claim that they are masters at moving on, but that couldn’t be furthest from the truth.
 They only move forward — that’s easy (remember they lack empathy, genuine concern?).
 They believe that they move on, but they can’t and won’t.
-These type of individuals can’t let go, because of their deep-rooted need to control.
+These types of individuals can’t let go, because of their deep-rooted need to control.
 Therefore, a constant supply is needed along with obsessive behavior.
 Their thought process is more along the lines of ownership vs feelings.

 - If you are here, you are either: